logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 }
 ```

+##### Requirements

+* Minify the JSON to compress it and place each object on a separate line before shipping the data.

+* Use metric fields for numerical values & dimensions for text.

 ##### Best practices

 Let's reiterate a few best-practice recommendations for logging application metrics.

-* Use metric fields for numerical values & dimensions for text.

 * State the unit in the metric's name.

 * Avoid metric analytics and aggregations.
   Avoid adding a timestamp.
   Avoid the fields `tag` and `tags`.

-* Note that arrays are not supported.
+* Keep in mind that arrays are not well-supported.

-* Minify the JSON to compress it and place each object on a separate line before shipping the data.